bbauska/CSS-Notes4Pros/README.md

 ## Section 42.1: Automatic inheritance

 > Inheritance the a fundamental mechanism of CSS by which the computed
-> values of some properties of an element are applied to its\' children.
+> values of some properties of an element are applied to its&apos; children.
 > This is particularly useful when you want to set a global style to
 > your elements rather than having to set said properties to each and
 > every element in your markup.